 Section 2.12.2.8 of the Travis AFB Groundwater ROD (CH2M HILL, 2014) states that LUCs are required to ensure that groundwater is not used for potable purposes until it is remediated to MCLs that allow for unlimited use and unrestricted exposure.
-The groundwater contamination at ST027B does pose a potential indoor air vapor intrusion risk to industrial workers or hypothetical future residents.
+The groundwater contamination at ST027B poses a potential vapor intrusion risk to industrial workers or hypothetical future residents.

-The 2018 inspection of the groundwater LUCs at ST027B found that administrative controls are adequate to enforce the environmental restrictions.
+The 2019 inspection of the groundwater LUCs at ST027B found that administrative controls are adequate to enforce the environmental restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place at the site.
-Most of the ST027B monitoring wells are flush mounted and are located in the center of the high security portion of the base.
+The ST027B wells have both stovepipe and flush mounted completions and are located in the center of the high security portion of the base.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
 Photograph 12 in Appendix A of this report shows the controlled area at ST027B.